microsoft/fabrikate-definitions/definitions/fabrikate-portworx/README.md

 ### Setting Up Portworx

 Extensive documentation exists at the [Helm Charts repo](https://github.com/portworx/helm/tree/master/charts/portworx#configuration).
-If you are running Portworx on AKS, it is recommended you change the PVC default storage class to managed premium for production workloads:
+If you are running Portworx on AKS, set the `AKSorEKSInstall` parameter to true.
+If you would like to use a custom `etcdEndpoint` provide the URLs separated by semi-colons and disable the `internalKVDB` store, otherwise you may use a builtin `etcdEndpoint` or one that his hosted by Portworx.

 ```yaml
 portworx: